Basic concepts of space missions

 Space Segment

 The Space Segment is the part of a space mission that operates in space.
 It includes the spacecraft (such as satellites, rovers, probes, rockets), along with all onboard systems, instruments, and software required to perform the mission and communicate with Earth.
-Note that the Space Segment can be compose oif several spacecrafts,

 Spacecraft Bus

-The term bus in the context of spacecrafts, refers to the basic structure of the satellite and its subsystems, which house and support the payload.
-The bus is composed by:
+to the basic structure of the satellite and its subsystems, which house and support the payload.

-• Mechanical structure
+- Mechanical structure

-• Electrical Power Subsystem (EPS)
+- Electrical Power Subsystem (EPS)

-• Communications Subsystem (COMS)
+- Communications Subsystem (COMS)

-• Thermal Control Subsystem
+- Thermal Control Subsystem

-• Attitude and Orientation Control (AOCS)
+- Attitude and Orbit Control Subsystem (AOCS)

-• Command and Data Handling (CDHS)
+- Command and Data Handling Subsystem (CDHS)

 Note that the bus does not include the payload, his goal is to host and support the payload.